Anthony-Nolan/Atlas/README_ManualTesting.md

 ### Important considerations for data analysis
 - The exercise datasets include ARD and rel-dna-ser definitions, but using these would require setting up a new HLA nomenclature source and re-building the HLA Metadata Dictionary (HMD) using that source URL.
-  - It is likely easier to use the latest HLA nomenclature version published by IMGT/HLA, and explain any discrepancies caused by using different HLA reference material.
+  - It is easier to use the latest HLA nomenclature version published by IMGT/HLA, and explain any discrepancies caused by using different HLA reference material.
   - This is a bigger issue for exercise 2 which involves antigen mismatch counting.
 - Patient and donor HLA typings were encoded to HLA nomenclature version 2.16, which is too early a version for HMD creation.
   - As HMD lookup logic takes into account allele name changes over time, it should be ok to use a HMD created from the latest HLA nomenclature version available.